dr-msr/hashnode-repo/clqxcbv5p000208jz4eawdszz.md

 The JS source code reveals that upon a successful call with `"Authenticated"` msg, will save the JWT token into the `session_storage` of the browser and redirects the user to `/page/data` page route.
 This page route is protected and uses the JWT token for subsequent API calls.

-### Taking a Jab at the Unprotected Route
+### Taking a Jab at the Unprotected Routes

-There are two unprotected page routes on the site, the `/auth/daftar` and `auth/terlupa-kata-laluan` .
+There are two unprotected page routes on the site, the `/auth/daftar` and `/auth/terlupa-kata-laluan` .
 The JS source codes of both routes revealed several other API endpoint URLs, that is similar to the front page : unprotected, without Authorization header, and unencrypted JSON payload.
 Both routes implement an almost similar frontend API flow,

 1. Call `/api/daftar/maklumat-asas` route with the user's particular, will prompt server validation and if succeed, returning an UUID.
-In `api/auth/terlupa-kata-laluan`, the API requiring only NRIC number and phone number, returning UUID.
+In `/api/auth/terlupa-kata-laluan`, the API requiring only NRIC number and phone number, returning UUID.

 2. Call `/api/daftar/hantar-otp` route with UUID and NRIC Number, prompting an SMS OTP sent to the supplied phone number in (1).